-- Give your child as much privacy and independence as possible, including personal care, decision-making, and the desire to be alone.
+- Give your child as much privacy and independence as possible.

 - Give your child time to say good-bye to family, friends, teachers, and other special people.
 This can be done in person, with letters, or through a parent.

 - Stick to comfortable routines.
-If possible, try to keep the same caregivers.
+For example, try to keep the same caregivers, if possible.

-- Continue to make caregivers and medical staff aware of your child's physical needs, especially the need for pain management.
+- Make caregivers and medical staff aware of your child's ongoing physical needs, especially the need for pain management.

-- Without using graphic or frightening descriptions, talk about the physical symptoms and changes your child can expect as his or her cancer progresses.
-Knowing what to expect will make him or her less anxious and afraid.
+- Talk about the physical symptoms and changes your child can expect as his or her cancer progresses, avoiding unnecessarily graphic or frightening descriptions.
+Knowing what to expect will ease anxiety and fear.

-Parents are not supposed to outlive their children, and nothing can erase the anguish and distress that parents experience caring for a child with advanced cancer.
-The following are suggestions to help parents cope:
+It is not natural for parents to outlive their children, and nothing can erase the anguish and distress that parents experience caring for a child with advanced cancer.
+The following suggestions may help you cope:

-- Seek support from a professional grief counselor or attend a support group with other parents.
+- Seek support from a professional grief counselor, or attend a support group with other parents of children with advanced cancer.
 The hospital staff can help you locate a counselor or support group.

-- Ask the medical staff to go over symptoms that occur close to death, such as skin and respiratory changes.
+- Ask the medical staff to explain symptoms that occur close to death, such as skin and respiratory changes.
 Knowing what to expect will help you feel more prepared and enable you to be with your child when death occurs.

-- Take time to just be with your child and tell him or her how much you love him or her.
-Some parents and children, as well as siblings, find it helpful to look through photo albums and share stories and memories of times spent together.
+- Spend time with your child, and tell him or her how much you love him or her.
+Some parents, children, and other family members find it helpful to look through photo albums and share stories and memories of times spent together.